cs1302uga/cs1302-hw7.6/README.md

    Read the output of the submit command very carefully.
 If there is an error while submitting, then it will displayed in that output.
 Additionally, if successful, the `submit` command creates a new receipt file in the directory you submitted.
-The receipt file begins with rec and contains a detailed list of all files that were successfully submitted.
+The receipt file begins with "rec" and contains a detailed list of all files that were successfully submitted.
-   Look through the contents of the rec file and always remember to keep that file in case there is an issue with your submission.
+   Look through the contents of the receipt file and always remember to keep that file in case there is an issue with your submission.

    **Note:** You must be on Odin to submit.